sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-coroutine</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost coroutine library
+Short desc    : Run-time component of boost coroutine library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     : Run-time support for Boost.Coroutine, a library that provides
+Descript     : Run-time support for Boost.Coroutine, a library that provides
              : generalized subroutines which allow multiple entry points for
              : suspending and resuming execution.
 ```